-Variable Weight Explanation Population of school going age 30% Is a proxy for the number of potential children who should be in school and the corresponding need for education infrastructure.
-Inverse Net enrolment ^{1, 2} 30% For increased targeting to fund maintenance etc in districts where net enrolment is lower Fixed Allocation 19% A fixed allocation ensures that there is a minimum development grant allocation for each LG.
-Performance Index USE 3 5% Those local governments with lower proficiency in English and Math will receive additional resources to help reduce class sizes Performance Index UPE 4 5% Math will receive additional resources to help reduce class sizes and improve education facilities.
-Population in Hard to 3% Mountainous, islands, rivers etc. have peculiar terrain which Reach, Hard to Stay Areas impacts the cost of education services.
-The greater allocations are provided to these areas.
-Land area 2.5% Land area can impact the cost of providing education, especially in sparsely populated areas with a large land size.
-Islands 0.5% For the additional costs incurred by Islands in two votes.
-Urban population 5% So that Municipal LGs' allocations better reflect their population.
+Row Component Value Ushs. and share Explanation

+1 UgIFT - Seed 70% over three years, 69% in For cabinet priorities facilities

+Secondary Schools year 1

+2 Formula and LGPA The remainder; 30% over

+based components three years, 31% in year 1

+3 Local Government 25% of the formula To incentivise education-related local

+Performance component in FY2019/20, government performance.

+Assessment and then 50% during

+formula FY2020/21 onwards.
+LGPA

+subcomponent scores will be squared to

+sharpen incentives

+4 Basic formula 75% of the formula To balance fairness and performance

+subcomponent component in FY2019/20, incentives, a 25% / 75% split was chosen

+and then 50% during during FY2019/20 and a 50%/ 50% split

+FY2020/21 onwards. during FY2020/21 onwards.

+5 Composition for

+formula-based

+component:

+6 Population of 30% Is a proxy for the number of potential

+school going age children who should be in school and the

+corresponding need for education

+infrastructure.

+7 Inverse Net 30% For increased targeting to fund maintenance

+/ enrolment 3070 etc in districts where net enrolment is lower

+(population of ete ili districts where het emolinent is lower

+school going age

+divided by

+enrolment) weighted

+by rural population

+8 Fixed Allocation 19% A fixed allocation ensures that there is a

+minimum development grant allocation for

+each LG.

+9 Performance 5% Those local governments with lower

+, Index USE 370 proficiency in English and Math will receive

+IIIdea Coll additional resources to help reduce class sizes

+10 Performance 5% and improve education facilities.

+Index UPE and improve education facilities.

+11 Population in 3% Mountainous islands sirrars eta harra

+11 Population in 3/0 Mountainous, islands, rivers etc. have

+Hard to Reach, peculiar terrain which impacts the cost of

+Hard to Stay Areas education services.
+The greater allocations

+are provided to these areas.

+12 Land area 2.5% Land area can impact the cost of providing

+education, especially in sparsely populated

+areas with a large land size.

+Row Component Value Ushs. and share Explanation 13 Islands 0.5% For the additional costs incurred by Islands in two votes.
+14 Urban population 5% So that Municipal LGs' allocations better reflect their population.